asaaki/elixir-docker-image-packager/README.md

 Most work is done here.

-First the stage image is created.
+First the stage image is created, which is based on [asaaki/elixir-base-dev](https://github.com/asaaki/elixir-base-dev-docker).
 In the _dockerfiles/Dockerfile.stage_ you can adjust the steps for your desired environment.
 Add more packages if your build process needs them (like shared libraries for compilation).

-The stage image is based on [msaraiva/elixir-dev](https://registry.hub.docker.com/u/msaraiva/elixir-dev/) which uses [Alpine Linux](http://www.alpinelinux.org/) as a foundation.
-This distribution is really small, but the Docker images are insanely tiny, basically shipping only _[busybox](http://www.busybox.net/)_ and _[apk](http://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management)_ (Alpine's package manager).

-While the size is not the most important thing in this step it helps to reduce download times when pulling the images.
-Also I stick to it because of old habits: When I started with image crunching I came across Alpine's images first.

-Clearly the base image for staging could be anything, even an Ubuntu if it really has to be.

 #### Phase 2: Crafting the artifact